timwood0/voter-info/README.md

 This facet outputs a header line with the user's follower and following counts, the count of mutual followers, and the number of remaining mutuals not in `do_not_call.txt`.
 It then outputs a line with each follower's name that it send a tweet.
-Currently, you must manually maintain `do_not_call.txt` with the names of mutual followers already tweeted (see output for recipients), if you want to prevent duplicate tweeting.
+Currently, you must manually maintain `do_not_call.txt` with the names of mutual followers already tweeted (see output for recipients), if you want to prevent duplicate tweeting or tweets to those who opt out.

+## Configuration

+### Credentials

 This tool currently requires the user to have a Twitter developer account.
 The `keys.py` file requires a `keys.xml` file in the top-level directory with the structure